 Lifestyle Coney Island's Thunderbolt opening at 11 a.m.
 Saturday The ground breaking ceremony for the new Coney Island roller coaster called " The Thunderbolt."
-Photo Credit: Linda Rosier June 12, 2014 8:25 PM Print Share fbShare Tweet gShare Email Brooklyn adrenaline junkies are about to be hit by a thunderbolt -- Coney Island's newest thrill ride, that is.
+Photo Credit: Linda Rosier June 12, 2014 8:25 PM Print Share fbShare Tweet Email Brooklyn adrenaline junkies are about to be hit by a thunderbolt -- Coney Island's newest thrill ride, that is.
 The Thunderbolt, a recently completed roller coaster in Coney Island's Luna Park, will open to the public on Saturday.
 After city officials and developers host a brief ribbon-cutting ceremony, thrill-seekers will be able to ride the coaster starting at 11 a.m.
 The Thunderbolt sits where its original, wooden namesake dazzled riders from the 1920s to the 1980s.
 The 115-foot-tall roller coaster begins with a 90-degree vertical drop immediately followed by a loop.
 The ride runs for about two minutes and reaches 55 mph, according to a news release.
 At $10 million, the roller coaster is part of the city's plan to revitalize Coney Island's historic amusement district.
 Since 2009, more than $140 million has been pumped into improving the area.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.